2011–12 Stanford Cardinal men's basketball team

 The 2011–12 Stanford Cardinal men's basketball team represented Stanford University during the 2011–12 NCAA Division I men's basketball season.
 The Cardinal, led by fourth year head coach Johnny Dawkins, played their home games at Maples Pavilion and are members of the Pac-12 Conference.
 They finished with the record of 26–11 overall, 10–8 in Pac-12 play.
 They lost in the quarterfinals of the 2012 Pac-12 Conference men's basketball tournament to California.

-They were invited to the 2012 National Invitation Tournament where they advanced to the championship game and defeated the Minnesota Golden Gophers to become the 2012 NIT Champions.
+The Cardinal were invited to the 2012 National Invitation Tournament Stanford defeated Cleveland St., Illinois St., Nevada and Massachusetts to advance to the championship game.
+In the final Stanford beat the Minnesota Golden Gophers 75–51 to become the 2012 NIT Champions.